-- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - $\square$ - Does Not Meet Standard (Requires Corrective Action)
+- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)

 The PREA Policy and Procedures and Notice to Residents state that residents shall be provided access to outside victim support services related to sexual abuse.
-The Resident Handbook lists a number of victim advocacy services, with addresses and phone numbers that includes Eau Claire County Victim/Witness Services, Bolton Refuge House, Family Support Center, and Vantage Point Clinic.
-As mentioned in 115.221, LSS has Inter-agency agreements with Eau Claire County Victim/Services, Vantage Point, and Mayo Clinic.
+The Resident Handbook lists a number of victim advocacy services, with addresses and phone numbers.
+BART has an Inter-Agency agreement with the Community Referral Agency to provide support services.
+I contacted the Sexual Assault Advocate who confirmed that victim would receive support services from their agency.

-During the on-site visit, I observed victim support service information posted in both the men's and women's lounge areas.
+During the on-site visit, I observed that victim support information posted in common areas of the facility.

 The PREA Policy and Procedures and Notice to Residents informs residents, prior to giving them access, of the extent to which such communications will be monitored and the extent to which reports of abuse will be forwarded to authorities in accordance with mandatory reporting laws.
-The Mental Health Specialist said she notifies residents about the limits of confidentiality and mandatory reporting laws.
 The PREA Policy and Procedures and Notice to Residents states the facility will enable reasonable communication between residents and these organizations and agencies, in as confidential a manner as possible.